brainrotplusplus/delai/README.md

 python -m delai --output output
 ```

 The service runs continuously until interrupted (Ctrl+C).
-Static GTFS bundles are refreshed immediately on start and then every day at 03:00 local time.
+Static GTFS bundles (including the Koleje Małopolskie SKA and ALD feeds) are refreshed immediately on start and then every day at 03:00 local time.
 Realtime protobuf feeds are fetched every 15 seconds.

 The downloader writes each feed under `output/<source>/<category>/...` for easy manual inspection.
 Realtime protobuf feeds (`*.pb`) are automatically converted to pretty-printed JSON files placed alongside the original binaries.